 The Taxman Commeth

 Attorneys for the United States allege that towards the end of January 2014, Hall and Adams produced two documents, one for $868,397.60 and the other for $635,176.26, in an attempt to help Hall pay off his alleged debts to the IRS.

 On February 7th, 2014 arrest warrants were issued and Adams was taken into custody that very day in New Mexico.
 More than two months transpired before Hall was arrested and booked in Spartanburg County, South Carolina on April 28th.

 Despite having given advice to the patrons of his seminars to avoid using a lawyer and to plead guilty when charged by government courts; Adams pled Not Guilty and there is no record of Adams attempting to avoid using a lawyer.

 The court record reveals that Adams filed a financial statement and was furished with a court-appointed attorney.
 On the other hand, Hall clearly waived his right to court-appointed counsel (and this is where the government narration begins to get shady).
 Almost immediately upon Hall setting out to defend himself, attorneys for the United States filed a motion for a FARETTA HEARING.

 Why We Avoid Lawyers

-An advantage for a defendant with legal education and background in law is that many motions and arguments which could effectively win your case or a dismissal of the charges will not and cannot be argued by appointed counsel.
+An advantage for a defendant with a legal education and experience in law is that many motions and arguments which could effectively win your case or a dismissal of the charges will not and cannot be argued by appointed counsel.

 Attorneys are very conservative and operate within a narrow range of acceptable legal argument or face sanctions by the court.